koenrane/KR-new-site/content/design.md

 As of first posting, I have 843 JavaScript unit tests and 164 `pytest` Python tests.
 I am _quite thorough_ - these tests are my pride and joy. :) Writing tests is easy these days.
 I use [`cursor`](https://www.cursor.com/) - AI churns out dozens of high-coverage lines of test code in seconds, which I then skim for quality assurance.

+### Simulating site interactions

+Pure unit tests cannot test the end-to-end experience of my site, nor can they easily interact with a local server. [`playwright`](https://playwright.dev/) lets me test dynamic features like search, spoiler blocks, and light / dark mode.
+What's more, I test these features across a range of browsers and viewport dimensions (mobile vs desktop).

 ### Compressing and uploading assets

 My goal is a zero-hassle process for adding assets to my website.
 [In order to increase resilience](#archiving-and-dependencies), I use [Cloudflare R2](https://www.cloudflare.com/developer-platform/products/r2/) to host assets which otherwise would bloat the size of my `git` repository.